funcnroll/repnote/README.md

 # 🏋️ RepNote

-## **RepNote** is a minimalist workout tracking app with a mobile-style interface designed to simulate a phone experience directly in the browser, built with React, TailwindCSS, and Redux Toolkit
+## **RepNote** is a minimalist workout tracking app with a mobile-style interface designed to simulate a phone experience directly in the browser, built with React, TailwindCSS, and Redux Toolkit.

 ## 🎨 Concept Design